 - In our popular Story-Behind-the-Story interviews, The Open Notebook asks science journalists to deconstruct their working process, from inception to completion.
 These features, edited for length and clarity, also typically include supplementary materials such as pitch letters, notes, draft excerpts, edits, and other behind-the-scenes resources that illustrate how one story evolved over time.

-- Our topical features focus on specific elements of the craft of science journalism — for example, finding an effective narrative structure; taking good notes; finding and sharpening story ideas; or pitching stories well.
+- Our Elements of Craft reported features focus on specific elements of the craft of science journalism—for example, finding an effective narrative structure; taking good notes; finding and sharpening story ideas; or pitching stories well.

-- The Open Notebook’s Ask TON series invites our audience to privately submit craft-related questions, which we then pose to experienced writers and editors, allowing journalists of all experience levels to tap into the expertise of their peers.
+- The Open Notebook’s Ask TON advice column invites our audience to privately submit craft-related questions, which we then pose to experienced writers and editors, allowing journalists of all experience levels to tap into the expertise of their peers.

-- Part practical guidance, part writerly voyeurism, TON’s Natural Habitat series visits science writers in their working spaces — from home offices to coffee shops to hammocks — and invites them to share the accoutrements that help them do their best work.
+- Part practical guidance, part writerly voyeurism, TON’s Natural Habitat series visits science writers in their working spaces—from home offices to coffee shops to hammocks—and invites them to share the accoutrements that help them do their best work.
 In the same vein, our A Day in the Life series asks science journalists to break down the habits and tricks and must-have tools that get them through the day.
 Our Single Best series provides quick nuggets of winning advice.